Skip to the content.

 ================================================================================

-1. The agent token signature (from the parent agent’s JWKS)
+1. validate the agent token against the parent agent’s JWKS

 {